stevendesu/jsindex/README.md

 features so long as they don't come with a major performance impact to existing functionality.

+If you want to contribute, the best way to get started is to check out the [issue list][2].
+Issues tagged with "good first issue" require minimal knowledge of the library, data structures, etc - but just the ability to grep the code for a pattern and re-write it with something functionally equivalent.
+I try to go through and tag all issues with either the `major`, `minor`, or `patch` labels to indicate the effect on the semantic version.
+In general I will attempt to knock out all `patch` issues before solving `minor` issues, I will attempt to knock out all `minor` issues befor solving `major` issues, and I will solve all `major` issues last.
+That said, I may skip or ignore an issue if it looks too hard to solve or if I feel like the proper solution will change with a major version change (and therefore any work done will just make the major version change harder)

 ## Implementation Details

 I kept asking myself why I did things one way instead of another.
 So I decided